 Visitor Guidelines

-Food and drink are not allowed in exhibitions and gallery spaces, including the Discovery Center, but they are allowed in the central Atrium.
-Food and drinks are available for purchase at Muse Restaurant and at the Atrium Café.
+Food and drink are not allowed in exhibitions and gallery spaces, including the Discovery Center, but they are welcome in the central Atrium.
+Muse Restaurant and at the Atrium Café offer dining and refreshments on-site.
 Vending machines and water bottle stations are located near the lockers on the first floor.

 Manual wheelchairs are located by the lockers near the front desk and are available on a first-come, first-served basis.
 Galleries are wheelchair-accessible, and museum elevators allow access to all levels of the museum.

-Pencils, sketchbooks, and notebooks are permitted; pens, markers, charcoals, paints, and easels are not.
+Pens, markers, charcoals, paints, and easels are not permitted.

 We value civil on-site and online conduct.
 The Anchorage Museum is committed to creating a positive experience for everyone.
 We expect museum visitors and program participants to be respectful and welcoming to people of all backgrounds.
 Please refrain from pitching personal projects or selling products or services outside of a professional context.